FinweLtd/orion360-sdk-pro-hello-android/README.md

 Install Android Studio IDE (recommended version is 2.2 or newer): https://developer.android.com/studio/install.html

 Then, using the SDK Manager tool, install one or more Android SDKs.
-Notice that for Orion360 SDK Basic, minimum API level is 14: Android 4.0 IceCreamSandwitch.
+Notice that for Orion360 SDK Pro, minimum API level is 19: Android 4.4 KitKat.

 Cloning the project
 -------------------